krrishd/site/public/work-raw/text-a-rep.md

 The core idea at play was simple: contacting Congress feels tough (and thus has a high barrier-to-entry) because phone-calls feel like a lot of effort and faxing isn't as optimized for the common person as it could be.
 Text is probably a more ubiquitous (and low-effort) medium to rely on, so, given the right APIs, it would simply be a matter of leveraging SMS => fax => congress.

 The Twilio and Phaxio APIs made the text and fax aspects non-issues, so all that remained was figuring out how to systematically choose which Congressperson a text should reach (and thus which fax #), and how to obtain that data.
-Luckily, [x] provides an open dataset in which Congress, their states/districts, and fax details are all consolidated into YAML.
+Luckily, [@unitedstates on GitHub](https://github.com/unitedstates/congress-legislators) provides an open dataset in which Congress, their states/districts, and fax details are all consolidated into YAML.

 With that data, I then had to build a fairly straightforward server layer in Node that: